couchbase/n1k1/README.md

       and does not propagate attachments?

-EXCEPT ALL - tuple should appear MAX(m - n, 0) times in the result, given tuple appears m times in the left side and n times in the right side, where m >= 0 and n >= 0.
+EXCEPT ALL - tuple should appear MAX(m - n, 0) times in the result, given that a tuple appears m times in the left side and n times in the right side, where m >= 0 and n >= 0.

-- handling of BINARY data type?
-  - use a label prefix char?
-Perhaps '='?
-  - PROBLEM: the operator doesn't know a val is BINARY until runtime, so it can't assign a '=' label prefix at query-plan time?
-  - the '.' label can still have an UNKNOWN type, though, so it might be ok.

 - standalone Op for data-staging / pipeline breaking?